 “Just move, Daddy.
 Wherever you go, I’ll follow your lead.
 Don’t worry about making a mistake.
 If I follow, it won’t be a mistake.”

-In so many ways her words were wise far beyond her years.
-On top of it, her words grabbed my heart for a lifetime.
+In so many ways her words were wise far beyond her years, and they grabbed my heart for a lifetime.

 As her father, I made mistakes, unintentional, but still mistakes.
 Sometimes I stepped on toes.
 Moved out of tune.
 Tripped at times.
 Even falling down occasionally.

 I did some things right.
-I think, or maybe just want to believe, I did more right than wrong.
-But I most remember the mistakes in my parenting dance, not the smooth dances.
-I remember when I was out of sync for what was needed at the time, and when I blew it for the best interest of my kid’s future.
+I think, or maybe just want to believe that I did more right than wrong.
+What I remember most are my mistakes in my parenting dance, not the smooth dances.
+I remember when I was out of sync for what was needed at the time, and when I blew it in the moment for the best interest of my child’s future.

 By and large, I danced the parenting dance the best I could.
 I wish it was perfect.
 It wasn’t.

-Shawnna stepped back.
-With questioning eyes she asked, “Are you ready?”
+Shawnna stepped back and with questioning eyes, “Are you ready?”

 On the dance floor, I was terrible.
 Truly, terrible.
 But between my daughter and her best friend, I got through, and honestly, I wouldn’t trade that time for anything.